Mograsim-Team/Mograsim/docs/getting_started.md

 1. Go to "Window" -> "Show View" -> "Other...", select a view; click on "Open".
 The Simulation view is in the category "Mograsim" and the other views in "Debug".

-2. It is recommended to move the Simulation view to the Editor pane.
+It is recommended to move the Simulation view to the Editor pane.

 ## Create a machine launch configuration and run it

-1. Click on the little triangle next to the "Launch" symbol in the toolbar; click on "Run configurations..."
+1. Click on the little triangle next to the "Launch" symbol in the toolbar; click on "Run configurations...".
 2. Right-click on "Mograsim machine" -> "New Configuration".
 3. Enter the Mograsim project containing both the MPM and MEM file, as well as these files.
 4. If you don't have a MEM file, leave the according field blank.
 This causes the memory to be initialized with 0.